Skip to main content

 Developers who are more experienced in building accessible apps and know exactly what they need, we offer very comprehensive documentation in the form of code samples on this website.

 In order to know whether what is being built is actually accessible, you need to do a lot of testing.
 We already explained how to do this above.
 Besides WCAG and user testing, you can prevent a lot of accessibility issues during development by testing technically.
 Apple and Google have developed tools for this purpose.
 Android's Accessibility Scanner app and Xcode's Accessibility Inspector.
 Unfortunately, this tooling has its shortcomings, limiting the visibility of your app's accessibility.
 Testing while building an app is manual work where you will mainly use the screen reader.
-It therefore pays to learn to work with a screen reader
+It therefore pays to learn to work with a screen reader.

 A screen reader is mainly used by people with visual impairments.
 By optimising your app for this, you ensure that a much larger group of people can use your app.
 Users of voice, keyboard and switch controls will also benefit from this.
 Moreover, you will automatically take into account a lot of success criteria from the WCAG.